 On August 12, 2019, the Contractor began installing in the North Approach Viaduct the temporary access system to be used to perform the floorbeam strengthening activities.
 The access installation was completed on June 26, 2020.
 On March 12, 2020, the Contractor began layout work for the floorbeam strengthening.
 On June 10, 2020, the Contractor began tensioning the floorbeam high strength rods.
 On June 17, 2020, the work stopped.
 On May 13, 2021, the Contractor resumed work on the floorbeam strengthening.
 The strengthening of the last of the 42 floorbeams has been completed.
 On January 31, 2021, the Contractor began removing the floorbeam strengthening access system.
-Removal of the access system is continuing.
+Removal of the access system is complete.

 On January 15, 2020, the Contractor began installing on the west side of the North Approach Viaduct the temporary access system to be used to perform the net support and net installation activities.
 In September 2021, the temporary access system installation was completed.
 On January 8, 2021, the Contractor completed the installation of the first net support on the west side of the North Approach Viaduct.
-9 of the 9 Type 1 net supports are complete.
-In October 2021, the remaining 4 of the 15 total Type 2 net supports were installed.
-Net support installation on the west side of the NAV is complete.
-On November 15, 2021, the Contractor began installation of the first of the first of four net mesh panels at west side of the North Approach Viaduct.
+In October 2021, the Contractor completed installing the 9 total Type 1 net supports and the 15 total Type 2 net supports.
+On November 15, 2021, the Contractor began installation of the North Approach Viaduct net border cables.
+On February 3, 2022, the Contractor began installation of the first of four net mesh panels at west side of the North Approach

+Viaduct.
 All four panels were installed by February 8, 2022.
 The Contractor has completed sewing the mesh panels to the border cables.
-The Contractor is continuing installation of the smaller untensioned net panels within the North Approach Viaduct.
-The Contractor has begun removing the temporary access system.
-Temporary access system removal operations are continuing.
+On October 25, 2022, the Contractor completed installation of the untensioned net sections along the west side.
+The Contractor has completed removing all of the temporary access system from the west side of the North Approach Viaduct.

-On April 7, 2022, the Contractor began installing the east side of the North Approach Viaduct the temporary access system to be used to perform the net support and net installation activities.
-Temporary access system installation is continuing.
+On April 7, 2022, the Contractor began installing on the east side of the North Approach Viaduct the temporary access system to be used to perform the net support and net installation activities.
+Temporary access system installation was on hold due to Contractor lack of personnel.
+On October 05, 2022, the Contractor re-started work along the NAV east side, installing access to the lower level scaffolding.
+Installation is continuing.
+The Contractor has installed 4 out of the 23 east side net support arms.

-The suicide deterrent barrier on and immediately adjacent to the North Anchorage Housing will consist of a tall vertical steel railing.
-On March 2, 2022, the Contractor began installation of a portion of the vertical steel railing on the west side of Span 4 Suspension Bridge near Pylon N2.

-On March 8, 2022, the Contractor began installation of a portion of the vertical steel railing on the east side of the Span 4 Suspension Bridge near Pylon N2.
-The work is continuing.
+The suicide deterrent barrier on and immediately adjacent to the North Anchorage Housing consists of a tall vertical steel railing.
+On March 2, 2022, the Contractor began installation of a portion of the vertical steel railing on the west side of Span 4 Suspension Bridge near Pylon N1.
+On March 8, 2022, the Contractor began installation of a portion of the vertical steel railing on the east side of the Span 4 Suspension Bridge near Pylon N1.
+The work is on hold pending fabrication of miss-fabricated components.

 On February 28, 2022, the Contractor began installing on the South Approach Viaduct east side the upper level temporary access system to be used to install the east side sidewalk stringer net support brackets.
 On March 3, 2022, the Contractor began installing the east side sidewalk stringer net support brackets.
 This work is complete except for the most southerly and northerly support brackets.
 On March 17, 2022, the Contractor began installing the east side lower level temporary access system to be used for installing the east side net supports.
-This work is continuing.
-The Contractor has installed four of the thirteen east side net support arms.
+The Contractor has installed six of the thirteen east side net support arms.
+On November 21, 2022, the Contractor resumed east side net support installation.